 The price range for a QHD monitor is the same as that of the actual Full HD monitor models.
-They have similar prices, showing that the new standard does not cost more to produce because it has a much higher resolution of 2560×1440 than 1080p, which only has 1920×1080 pixels.
+The similar prices show that the new standard is not more expensive to produce, even though it has a much higher resolution of 2560×1440 than 1080p, with only 1920×1080 pixels.

 Here are two examples on Amazon for gaming monitors with QHD:

 There are also curved monitors with QHD, but we have already shown you in the article Are Curved Monitors Better for Gaming?
-[5 Drawbacks] that this is not such a good idea.
+[5 Drawbacks] that this is not such a good idea for gaming.

 How to Choose the Right QHD Gaming Monitor?